-When establishing the target density, the HMA maximum theoretical gravity (G{mm}) shall be based on the running average of four Department test results.
-Initial G{mm} shall be based on the average of the first four test results.
-If less than four G{mm} results are available, an average of all available Department G{mm} test results shall be used.
+When establishing the target density, the HMA maximum theoretical gravity ( $G{mm}$ ) shall be based on the running average of four Department test results including the current day of production.
+Initial $G{mm}$ shall be based on the average of the first four test results.